Family Therapy for Eating Disorders in Houston: A Trauma-Informed Approach

 Our work with families focuses on three things:

 Understanding the attachment and trauma underneath.
 Eating disorders are often a response to experiences that disrupted a person’s relationship with their own body, needs, and sense of safety.
 Family therapy helps loved ones understand this — not as an explanation that excuses the eating disorder, but as a clinical reality that changes how the family responds to it.
 When family members understand what’s underneath, they can show up differently.
+When appropriate, we offer trauma therapy, including EMDR therapy and ketamine-assisted therapy, in order to help family members process the trauma driving the eating disorder and unhelpful patterns,

 Examining generational patterns.
 We look at the beliefs, behaviors, and emotional patterns within the family system — where they came from, how they’ve been passed down, and how they can shift.
 This work isn’t about finding blame.
 It’s about creating a family environment where something different becomes possible — for the person with the eating disorder and for everyone around them.